hashicorp/consul/website/source/docs/agent/http.html.markdown

 ### /v1/catalog/register

-The register endpoint is a low level mechanism for direclty registering or updating entries in the catalog.
+The register endpoint is a low level mechanism for directly registering or updating entries in the catalog.
 It is usually recommended to use the agent local endpoints, as they are simpler and perform anti-entropy.